Solid locally analytic representations: Adjunctions and cohomology

 \subsection{Geometric solid representations}

 Following the interpretation of the categories of locally analytic and smooth representations as quasi-coherent sheaves of ``classifying stacks of $G^{la}$ and $G^{sm}$'', one can introduce a different category of ``continuous geometric'' representations where now $G$ is the analytic space defined by the algebra of its continuous functions.
+In this section, we will fix a $p$-adic Lie group $G$ over $\Q_p$.

-\begin{definition} Let $G_0\subset G$ be an open compact subgroup. \begin{enumerate} \item Let $V\in \Mod(\n{K}_{\sol})$, we define the space of ``geometric continuous'' functions of $G$ on $V$ to be
+\begin{definition} Let $G_0\subset G$ be an open compact subgroup. \begin{enumerate} \item Let $V\in \Mod(\n{K}_{\sol})$, we define the space of ``geometric continuous'' functions of $G$ with values in $V$ to be